 n middle school, Viviana was a self-described failing student.
 She was not particularly interested in obtaining good grades because she felt as though she lacked the motivation to do anything for herself.
 When she entered high school, she knew she had a fresh start, one where she could do whatever she wanted.

-Munoz knew I had a passion for argumentation and being aware of the world around me.
-He quickly recruited me and began preparations for joining the debate league.
+During the same time, Viviana’s 8th grade teacher, Mr. Munoz, started talking about creating a debate team.
+Although she was “far from an outstanding student”, Mr. Munoz knew Viviana had a passion for argumentation and being aware of the world around her.
+He quickly recruited her and began preparations for joining the debate league.

 University of Denver, Sturm College of Law.
 2255 East Evans Avenue Suite 406, Denver, CO 80210